 You can use the Migrate Storage geoprocessing tool to migrate existing binary, spatial, or raster columns from one storage type to another.
 This is done by specifying a configuration keyword that contains an ATTRIBUTE_BINARY, GEOMETRY_STORAGE, or RASTER_STORAGE parameter set to the new storage type to which you want to convert.

 It is important to create the configuration keyword to include the correct parameter and value.
 If you specify a keyword with incorrect or missing information, the information is read from the DEFAULTS keyword.
 Esri recommends that you create a custom keyword specifically for the migration.
 Be sure the keyword contains the parameter and value to which you are migrating the data, as well as a UI_TEXT parameter.
 The UI_TEXT parameter makes the keyword available to ArcGIS clients.
+Provide this keyword to the dataset owners, as they are the ones who must run the Migrate Storage tool.

 The following are the supported migration paths for each database management system: